bmpvieira/python101/slides/day1_introduction/day1_introduction_unix.md

 Some of the most usefull resources that will help you solving problems and getting new ideas during your coding sessions:

 - [Official Python tutorial](http://docs.python.org/tutorial/): From the official Python documentation, this resource covers all basic and advance built-in features of Python.
-- [Python wiki](http://wiki.python.org/moin/): Includes several oficial Python resources, such as the [begginers guide](http://wiki.python.org/moin/BeginnersGuide), [begginers erros](http://wiki.python.org/moin/BeginnerErrorsWithPythonProgramming) and [Python books](http://wiki.python.org/moin/PythonBooks).
+- [Python wiki](http://wiki.python.org/moin/): Includes several oficial Python resources, such as the [beginners guide](http://wiki.python.org/moin/BeginnersGuide), [beginners errors](http://wiki.python.org/moin/BeginnerErrorsWithPythonProgramming) and [Python books](http://wiki.python.org/moin/PythonBooks).
 - [Stack Overflow](http://stackoverflow.com/): An extremely usefull language-independent collaboratively edited question and answer site for programmers.
 Most of the questions and problems that you may face when coding have been probably already answered in this forum.

 ## [Google](google.com) is your friend